YangLing0818/buffer-of-thought-llm/README.md

 ## TODO

-- [ ] Release BoT v4 with more functions
+- [ ] Release BoT with more functions
-- [ ] Release BoT v3 with buffer-manager
-- [ ] Release BoT v2 with meta-buffer
+- [ ] Release BoT with meta-buffer and buffer-manager
-- [x] Release BoT v1 test code without meta-buffer and buffer-manager
+- [x] Release initial code of BoT

 ## Comparison between Different Methods